anko/eslisp/readme.markdown

 > **Caution of moving floor**: Eslisp follows [semver][9] and we're still on
 > unstable (0.x.x).
 Things may shift under your feet.
->
-> Until 1.0.0, patch version bumps usually imply bugfixes or new features, and
-> minor versions bumps break the API.

 <!-- !test program ./bin/eslc | head -c -1 -->